pauvals/FractalDimension/README.md

 For a more complete overview of the function and its parameters, have a look at the notebook detailing the development of the function in binder.

-## Our use case: measurement of the Fractal Dimension of a coordinates system from Molecular Dynamics simulations
+## A use case: measurement of the Fractal Dimension of a coordinates system from Molecular Dynamics simulations

 Using [dana](https://github.com/pauvals/din-mol-Li), our molecular dynamics program, we obtained different lithium metal anode configurations.
 One may use this script to analyze their fractal dimension.
 We used directly the `fractal.py` script to analyze our processed outputs.